CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning

 To demonstrate this idea, we evaluate probabilistic inference on a probabilistic version of the full adder (FA) \cite{smithson2019efficient} as shown in FIG.~\ref{fig:Fig2}a.
 The truth table of the FA is given in FIG.~\ref{fig:Fig2}b.
 The FA performs 1-bit binary addition and it has three inputs (A, B, Carry in=C$_{\text{in}}$) and two outputs (Sum=S, and Carry out=C$_{\text{out}}$).
 The probabilistic FA can be described in a 5 p-bit, fully-connected network (FIG.~\ref{fig:Fig2}a).
 When the network samples from its equilibrium, it samples states corresponding to the truth table, according to the Boltzmann distribution.

 We demonstrate probabilistic sampling on the probabilistic FA using the digital p-bits with standalone Linear Feedback Shift Registers LFSRs (only using the FPGA), sMTJ-clocked LFSRs (using sMTJ-based p-bits and the FPGA), and standalone Xoshiro RNGs (only using the FPGA).
-Our main goal is to compare the quality of randomness obtained by inexpensive but low quality PRNGs such as LFSRs \cite{paar2009understanding} with sMTJ-enhanced LFSRs and high quality but expensive PRNGs such as Xoshiro \cite{blackman2018scrambled} (see Supplementary Section~\ref{sec:samplingsupp}).
+Our main goal is to compare the quality of randomness obtained by inexpensive but low-quality PRNGs such as LFSRs \cite{paar2009understanding} with sMTJ-enhanced LFSRs and high-quality but expensive PRNGs such as Xoshiro \cite{blackman2021scrambled} (see Supplementary Section~\ref{sec:samplingsupp}).